mrspiggot/Pillar/README.md

 # Pillar
-Some test scripts validating th econcept
+Some test scripts validating the concept